p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-create-private-networks-with-nova-and-neutron.rst

 ===============================================================
-How to create and manage private networks with nova and neutron
+How to create and manage private networks with Nova and Neutron
 ===============================================================

 Private networking is a useful feature that customers may wish to utilize